Startup and product initialisation

 The main aims of this method are to register some new permissions, store

-some information about the class in the variable Products.meta_types
+some information about the class in the variable Products.meta_types, and

 If an